owncloud/docs-ui/README.md

 If you want to preview your changes to the UI using the ownCloud documentation instead of demo content then you need to build a local copy of `ui-bundle.zip` and use it when generating the ownCloud documentation in your local development machine.

 * First create a local `ui-bundle.zip` with the command described above.
-* Then change into the respective documentation repository and run `yarn antora-dev-bundle`.
+* Then change into the respective documentation repository and run `npm run antora-dev-bundle`.
 See the [Generating the Documentation](https://github.com/owncloud/docs#generating-the-documentation) description for more details.

 ### Previewing Changes using a Demo Antora Build